Skip to content

 0.5 / 1

-The company only reports coordinates for RSPO-certified plasma smallholders.
-Data as of 2019.
+The company only reports the coordinates for its plasma smallholders.
+Data as of 2023.

-The company provides names and coordinates for all third-party supplying plantations.
+The company only provides names and coordinates for all third-party supplying plantations.

 • Y